Dji Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Dji Video Editor workflows is unexpected shutdowns due to:
+An easily frequent mistake in Dji Video Editor workflows is damaged project files due to:

 • Software Crashes: Minimize risk by periodically saving.